#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your garden bed with compost and mulch.
+Finish it all off with mulch and compost.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
 It may help foster larger and stronger plants that bear more fruit and flowers.
-Mulch keeps your soil from drying out and controls weeds.
-Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+Mulch and compost can be purchased in-store, or you can learn how to make compost DIY-style.
+The next time you need "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Bridgewater II - Rt 202 Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your landscaping and garden, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding an outdoor rug, a pellet grill, or artificial grass to your balcony.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Bridgewater II - Rt 202 Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores